serebrov/dynamo_objects/README.rst

 Testing
 ========

-While it is possible to run unit tests using the real DynamoDB connection, using the table prefixes feature you can choose some special table prefix like `xx_unit_tests_`.
+While it is possible to run unit tests using the real DynamoDB connection, using the table prefixes feature you can choose some special table prefix like :code:`xx_unit_tests_`.
 This way you'll have a set of tables for your unit tests.
 But it is not practical - tests will be slow and will consume the read/write operations (and this will cost money).